chitchats/chitchats-api-doc/README.md

 Rate limiting
 -------------

-You can perform up to 50 requests per 10-second period from the same IP address for the same account.
+You can perform up to 2000 requests per 5 minute period from the same IP address for the same account.
 If you exceed this limit, you'll get a [429 Too Many Requests](http://tools.ietf.org/html/draft-nottingham-http-new-status-02#section-4) response for subsequent requests.
 Check the `Retry-After` header to learn how many seconds to wait before retrying the request.

 We recommend baking 429 response-handling in to your HTTP handling at a low level so your integration handles retries gracefully and automatically.

 API endpoints
 -------------